actlist/actlist.io/_docs/plugin-development-guide/loading-bar.md

 permalink: /docs/loading-bar/
 ---

-* You can show or hide the loading bar when you create a graphic plugin.
+* You can show or hide the loading bar when you creating a graphic plugin.

   Way to show the loading bar:
   ```